-At first, you need to create your password file.
-It can be done two methods:
+At first, you need to create your password file, which will be placed on your server.
+It can be done by one of two methods:

 - Using our online .htpasswd generator tool (the easier way).